Columbus Uncontested Divorce Lawyer

 The uncontested divorce process usually takes less time than contested proceedings.
 In Columbus, most uncontested cases resolve within 30 to 90 days after filing, assuming both parties participate fully and all documents are in order.
 Court schedules, document completeness, and whether spouses agree on every detail can all affect how long the process takes.

 Costs depend on how complex your individual situation is and the number of agreements that need review.
-Because this process reduces the need for extensive court time and drawn-out negotiations, uncontested divorce often means lower attorney fees and court costs than traditional divorce.
+Because this process reduces the need for extensive court time and drawn-out negotiations, uncontested divorce often means lower attorney fees and court costs than a traditional divorce.
 The Franklin County Domestic Relations Court sets filing fees, which can change yearly.
-We openly discuss expected costs, so you understand your budget as you move forward, and we provide guidance to help you stay on track.
+We openly discuss expected costs so you understand your budget as you move forward, and we provide guidance to help you stay on track.

 Call Kemp, Schaeffer & Rowe today at (614) 665-5833 or contact us online to schedule a consultation with our uncontested divorce attorney in Columbus.